 #2: Think like Sherlock

-Having identifies the accounts you now need to understand their buying stages and key stakeholders, so you can develop a strategy for influencing each one.
+Having identified the accounts, you now need to understand their buying stages and key stakeholders so you can develop a strategy for influencing each one.

 #3: Think personal

 This is not the time for cookie cutters.

 You need to use your understanding to create content that will speak directly to these stakeholders in this organisation.
 You must address specific pain points and communicate in ways that they are receptive to.